ClickCease

 The issue was intervention, not manners

-The reported comment was about intervention.
+The comment was about intervention.
 It referred to whether EMA and the New Zealand Business Association would intervene, or at least seriously consider doing so, in a case raising wider issues.
+It was a blunt reference made in correspondence with a third party; it was not the wording used in my direct email to the New Zealand Business Association.

-I am not saying EMA was legally required to intervene.
-It was not.
+I am not saying EMA or the New Zealand Business Association had a legal duty to intervene.
+They did not.
 No private organisation has a general duty to step into someone else's Employment Court case.

 That is the difference between public lobbying and practical public-interest advocacy.